-So what’s the difference between a secured and unsecured credit card?
+So, what’s the difference between secured and unsecured credit cards?

-With a secured credit card, you’re required to make a cash deposit to serve as collateral in case you don’t make your credit card payments.
-If you make a $500 deposit, for example, you’ll receive a $500 line of credit.
+With a secured card, you’re required to make a refundable security deposit to serve as collateral in case you don’t make your credit card payments.
+If you make a $500 deposit, for example, you’ll receive a $500 credit limit.

-What are some things to look out for when you have a secured credit card?
+What are some things to look out for with secured credit cards?

 First, familiarize yourself with any fees that come with the card.
 Many financial institutions charge an annual fee so compare your options before deciding on one.
-You’ll have the best luck looking at community banks and credit unions to find secured credit card options.
+You’ll have the best luck finding a secured card online or at community banks and credit unions.

 Next, keep monitoring your credit to watch for improvements.
 The biggest thing is to make your payments on time and keep your card balance under 30% of your total limit.
 Ideally, you’ll even want to pay off your entire balance each month to keep growing your credit score and avoid costly interest payments.